Dispersal density estimation across scales: Main results

 where $K$ is a smooth compactly supported kernel with derivative $K'$.
 We formally retrieve the preceding representation $\hat f_{h_1,h_2}(z_0)=\frac{h_1h_2}{n\lambda\mu}\sum_{i,j}\psi_1(Y_j)\psi_2\big(\frac{Y_j-X_{i}}{\sigma}\big)$ with $\psi_1$ defined in \eqref{eq: def H} and $\psi_2$ in \eqref{eq: def K}.
 Next, we elaborate on the properties we require for the kernel function $K$: \begin{assumption} The function $K\colon \R\rightarrow \R$ is differentiable, symmetric, bounded and satisfies

-for some $\ell_K \geq 0$ (the order of the kernel $K$). \end{assumption} For $\ell_K = 0$ or $1$, which is generally sufficient in practice, Assumption \ref{ass: kernel} is simply obtained from any suitably dilated and translated compactly supported symmetric (even) density function, see Section \ref{sec: numerical example}.
-Finally we define the appropriate normalisations and bias corrections that need to be tuned depending on which scale we work.
-This is done as follows: \begin{definition} Let $K$ be a kernel satisfying Assumption \ref{ass: kernel}.
+for some $\ell_K \ge 0$ (the order of the kernel $K$). \end{assumption} For $\ell_K = 0$ or $1$, which is generally sufficient in practice, Assumption \ref{ass: kernel} is simply obtained from any suitably dilated and translated compactly supported symmetric (even) density function, see Section \ref{sec: numerical example}.
+Finally we define the appropriate normalisations and bias corrections that need to be tuned depending on the relevant scale.
+We proceed as follows: \begin{definition} Let $K$ satisfy Assumption \ref{ass: kernel}.
 We define the following estimators across scales: \begin{itemize} \item[(i)] (Deconvolution or large scales.)
 For $h_{1}\in[(\sigma n)^{-1},1]$ and $h_{2}=8/\sigma$ set